 Procedure

 Each session included a practice block and twelve test blocks of forty trials each (i.e., 40 practice trials and 480 test trials).
 Breaks were given between blocks.
 Half the trials were congruent and half incongruent, and half the targets were natural and half artificial.
-Stimuli order was dictated by a list that was randomly sampled (without replacement) out of ten pre-composed lists of trial condition and stimulus in the experimental blocks.
+Stimuli order in the experimental blocks was dictated by a list that was randomly sampled (without replacement) out of ten pre-composed lists of trial condition and stimulus.
 An additional practice list was used for all participants.
 In each list, the order of words was pseudorandom, with the following constraints: (a) Each word was equally frequent as a target at the congruent and incongruent conditions; (b) All words were used as targets the same number of times; (c) A target never repeated in the same block; (d) In the congruent condition the prime was identical to the target word; (e) In the incongruent condition, a prime which doesn't share letters in common locations with the target was selected from the alternative category (artificial/natural).
 For example, in the congruent condition, the word "phone" could be preceded by "PHONE", while in the incongruent condition it could be preceded by "GRASS".
 Each prime was further paired with a random distractor from the same category (artificial/natural) to be used in the prime recognition task.
 The distractor shared no letters in common locations with the prime, so seeing one letter only sufficed for correct discrimination.

 The procedure closely followed the one used in Dehaene et al. [ref], yet in a motion tracking setup.
 Every trial consisted of a fixation cross (1000ms), a first mask (270ms), a second mask (30ms), a prime word (30ms), a third mask (30ms) and a target (500ms).
 Once the target was displayed, participants classified the target word as describing a natural / artificial item by reaching the side of the screen that contains the appropriate category (Figure 7).
 Responses had to be provided within a 1500ms time window from target presentation.
-Movement time was defined as the time between target onset and the point when the finger was 3cm away from the screen or closer (on the Z axis).
+Movement duration was defined as the time between target onset and the point when the finger was 3cm away from the screen or closer (on the Z axis).
 Responses slower than 1500ms were followed by a "Move faster" feedback.
 After Classifying the targets, the participants were asked to recognize the prime as an objective measure of prime awareness.
 Participants were presented with two words – the prime and another word from the same category.
 Response was given in an identical fashion to the target classification task, within a 5 seconds response window.
 Finally, a subjective measure of prime awareness was taken, using the Perceptual Awareness Scale (PAS) [ref].
 Participants used the keyboard numbers 1-4 to rate how well did they see the prime (1 – "Didn't see anything", 2 – "Saw something vaguely, but can't say what it is", 3 – "Saw part of the prime clearly", 4 – "Saw the whole prime clearly").
 Finally, participants were asked to return their finger to the starting point.

 Figure 2.
-Stimuli presentation order.
+Stimuli presentation order of experiment one.
 Each trial was composed of a fixation cross (1000ms), a first mask (270ms), a second mask (30ms), a prime word (30ms), a third mask (30ms), a classification task (0-1500ms, out of which the target was displayed for 500ms), a recognition task (0-5,000ms) and a PAS task (no time limit).
 The blue circles appearing on the screen are presented as markers for the subjects to know where they should touch in order to make their response.